JakubIllner/jakubillner.github.io/_posts/2025-01-24-dbt-with-adb.markdown

 engineers, dbt provides a framework for writing transformation code in SQL, orchestrating and executing the data pipelines, and applying tests on data.

-Also, dbt assumes "ELT" approach and layered architecture (e.g., medallion architecture with Bronze, Silver, and Gold layers).
-In other words, dbt expects that you load all source data into the Staging or Bronze layer as-is, and only after data lands in the data warehouse, transformations are applied.
+Also, dbt enforces "ELT" approach and layered architecture (e.g., medallion architecture with Bronze, Silver, and Gold layers).
+In other words, dbt assumes that you load all source data into the Staging or Bronze layer as-is, and only after data lands in the data warehouse, transformations are applied.